manuflores/grnlearn_tutorial/README.md

 Welcome to the tutorial repo!

-We are going to learn how to apply simple supervised learning models to learn the structure of simple genetic networks !
+We are going to learn how to apply simple supervised learning models to learn the structure of simple genetic networks.

 ## Installation